Who Were the Thralls, Karls, and Jarls in Viking Social Hierarchy?

 Karls Falling into Slavery

-Economic hardships or misfortune could lead to a Karl's fall into slavery:
+Economic hardships or misfortune could lead to Karl's fall into slavery:

 Cultural Perceptions and Stigmas